andregrillo/cordova-outsystems-ibeacon/README.md

 ```

 #### Custom notifications for a single monitored iBeacon
-Use the same identifier when the beacon was created, followed by EnterTitle, EnterMessage, ExitTitle, ExitMessage.
+Use the same identifier when the beacon was created, followed by: DeepLinkID, EnterTitle, EnterMessage, ExitTitle, ExitMessage.
 If no custom notification is set, the app will display a simple "Welcome" and "Goodbye" notification text.
 Titles are optional.
 Just leave the double quotes empty if you want it to be hidden.
 ```
-cordova.plugins.locationManager.setNotificationMessage(["beaconOnTheMacBooksShelf", "Hello!", "Welcome to our great Hospital!", "Goodbye!", "Thank you for your preference!"]);
+cordova.plugins.locationManager.setNotificationMessage(["beaconOnTheMacBooksShelf", "JustArrived", Hello!", "Welcome to our great Hospital!", "Goodbye!", "Thank you for your preference!"]);

 ```

 #### Disable custom notifications for a single monitored iBeacon
 Use the same identifier when the beacon was created.
 Use the word "disabled" in the EnterMessage and/or ExitMessage strings.